 Source: Press release -website newsroom under www.bauma.de

-Our professional organization confirmed that the aiic family lost three of its members in the tragic accident of flight ET302 on Sunday.
+Our professional association has confirmed that the AIIC family lost three of its members in the tragic accident of flight ET302 on Sunday.
 They are Suzan Abul Farag (Cairo, Egypt), Graziella De Luis (Rome, Italy) and Esmat Orensa (Cairo, Egypt).

-As a mark of remembrance, AIIC suggests that members wear a flower on Monday 18 March.
+As a mark of remembrance we suggest that members wear a flower on Monday 18 March.